dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 }
 ```
 Java will overwrite all state that you set here, by using readExternal.
 Notice that different form `Serializable`, in case of `Externalizable` if another class is extending your class, it should also reimplement this interface.
+If subclass will not implement this interface, error during serialization.
-The main advantage of `Externalizable` is that it doesn't call chain of metadata-parentMetadata-data-parentData is not called, but only your methods are called, that's why you need to have no-arg constructor, cause we don't write meta-info.
+The main advantage of `Externalizable` is that it doesn't call chain of metadata-parentMetadata-data-parentData, but only your methods are called, that's why you need to have no-arg constructor, cause we don't write meta-info.
 If your class extends from non serializable class it should have default constructor, otherwise can't reconstruct object
 ```java
 import java.io.*;